FuelLabs/sway-libs/README.md

 #### Access Control and Security

-- [Ownership](./libs/ownership/) is used to apply restrictions on functions such that only a single user may call them.
+- [Ownership](./libs/ownership/) is used to apply restrictions on functions such that only a **single** user may call them.
+- [Admin](./libs/admin/) is used to apply restrictions on functions such that only a select few users may call them like a whitelist.
 - [Pausable](./libs/pausable/) allows contracts to implement an emergency stop mechanism.
 - [Reentrancy](./libs/reentrancy) is used to detect and prevent reentrancy attacks.